blessedwithsins/azure-infra-gs/docs/service-automation.md

   -ojson
 ```

-11. Add a Pipeline for __crs-conversion__  to deploy the Crs Conversion Service.
+11. Add a Pipeline for __crs-conversion-service__  to deploy the Crs Conversion Service.

     _Repo:_ `crs-conversion-service`
     _Path:_ `/devops/azure/pipeline.yml`